TNTKien/one-commit-a-day/README.md

 ## How It Works

 - GitHub Actions workflow runs every 5 minutes
-- A script generates a random message from a predefined list
+- A script fetches a random commit message from [whatthecommit.com](https://whatthecommit.com)
-- The workflow automatically commits the changes to a file
+- The workflow automatically appends the timestamp and commit message to a log file
-- The repository maintains a history of automatic commits
+- The repository maintains a history of all automatic commits

 ## Features

 - Completely automated - no manual intervention needed
-- Various random commit messages for more realistic commit history
+- Unique and often humorous commit messages from whatthecommit.com
+- Historical record of all commits is preserved in commit-log.txt
 - Easily customizable schedule (currently set to every 5 minutes)
 - Minimal resource usage